Our Air Carrier Access Act (ACAA) rulemaking resources include the following:

 How to help

-Representatives of stakeholder groups are quite welcome to contact us about our comment, but it’s much better to tell DOT you support it.
+Representatives of stakeholder groups are quite welcome to contact us about our comment, but it’s much better to tell DOT you support it and want the regulations updated soon.
 As of this writing, there are still primary documents in the docket folder that are open for comment, and this is a way to communicate publicly with DOT.

 The next clear opportunity for private citizens to make a difference will be when new regulations are proposed.
 At that point, you’ll have the chance to give feedback to DOT to let them know whether you support the regulations they propose, just like you may be used to with other proposed regulations.
 You’ll also be able to read our comment on the NPRM once we have a chance to draft it, and can then decide whether to voice support for that comment, too.